stevejuma/fieldmask/README.md

 performance over the wire.

 ## Getting FieldMask
-Catnap libraries are available from JCenter.
+FieldMask libraries are available from Maven Central.

 * [fieldmask-core](fieldmask-core) - Use this library if you are only interested in the fieldmask masking functionality
 * [fieldmask-spring](fieldmask-spring) - Configuration for use with spring MVC